 § 1036.
-Remedial Education :: Law and Ethics; WREB
+Remedial Education.

-An applicant, who fails to pass the examination after three attempts. or who fails to pass a portfolio competency examination after three attempts, shall not be eligible for further re-examination until the applicant has successfully completed the required additional education as specified in Section 1633(b) of the Business and Professions Code.
+An applicant, who fails to pass the examination after three attempts, or who fails to pass a portfolio competency examination after three attempts, shall not be eligible for further re-examination until the applicant has successfully completed the required additional education as specified in Section 1633(b) of the Business and Professions Code.

 - (a) The course work shall be taken at a dental school approved by the Commission on Dental Accreditation or a comparable organization approved by the Board, and shall be completed within a period of one year from the date of notification of the applicant's third failure. - (1) The course of study must be didactic, laboratory or a combination of the two.
-Use of patients is optional. - (2) Instruction must be provided by a faculty member of a dental school approved by the Commission on Dental Accreditation or a comparable organization approved by the Board. - (3)) Pre-testing and post-testing must be part of the course of study. - (b) When an applicant applies for reexamination, he or she shall furnish evidence of successful completion of the remedial education requirements for reexamination. - (1) Evidence of successful completion must be on the "Ccertification of Successful Ccompletion of Rremedial Eeducation for Portfolio Competency Re-Examination requirements for re-examination Eeligibility" (Form New 08/13 rev. 1), "Certification of Successful Completion of Remedial Education Requirements for Re-Examination Eligibility" (Form Rev. 1), that is hereby incorporated by reference, form that is provided by the board and submitted prior to the examination. - (2) The form must be signed and sealed by the Dean of the dental school providing the remedial education course.
+Use of patients is optional. - (2) Instruction must be provided by a faculty member of a dental school approved by the Commission on Dental Accreditation or a comparable organization approved by the Board. - (3)) Pre-testing and post-testing must be part of the course of study. - (b) When an applicant applies for reexamination, he or she shall furnish evidence of successful completion of the remedial education requirements for reexamination.

+- (1) Evidence of successful completion must be on the "Certification of Seuccessful Ceompletion of Remedial Eeducation for Portfolio Competency Re-Examination requirements for re-examination-Eeligibility" (Form New 08/13rev.
+1), that is hereby incorporated by reference, form that is provided by the board and submitted prior to the examination. - (2) The form must be signed and sealed by the Dean of the dental school providing the remedial education course.